Cook Like Czechs

 Cookie dough:

-• Grind the vanilla biscuits with a hand grinder or crush them on the work surface with a rolling pin.
+• Grind vanilla biscuits: Grind 6 ounces vanilla biscuits with a hand grinder or crush them on the work surface with a rolling pin.

-• Place the ground biscuits, ground nuts, cocoa powder, and powdered sugar in a large bowl.
-Add the butter, cutting it into smaller pieces.
-Pour in milk and rum.
+• Make the dough: Place the ground biscuits, ⅓ cup ground walnuts, 3 Tablespoons cocoa powder, and ⅔ cups powdered sugar in a large bowl.
+Add ¾ stick unsalted buttercut it into smaller pieces.
+Pour in 2 Tablespoons milk and 2 Tablespoons rum.

 • Make a smooth dough.
 Gradually work the butter with your fingers, rubbing it with the other ingredients until crumbs form.
 Turn the mixture out onto a work surface and knead by hand into a compact dough.